Learn all about different sheet pans, cookie sheets, and jelly roll pans in this simple guide for home bakers!

 Before we get into the specifics of pan sizes, I want to give you a not-so-gentle nudge to read my tips for choosing baking pans.
-There you’ll learn about how to pick pans based on material, thickness, color, and more.
+There you’ll learn about how to pick bakeware based on material, thickness, color, and more.

 Now, let’s talk about sheet pans!

 For home cooks and bakers, full-size sheet pans are not likely to be something that you’ll be able to use.
 Measuring 26″ x 18″ with about a 1-inch rim around the outside, it just won’t fit in most home ovens.
 These are designed for larger ovens in commercial kitchens like restaurants and bakeries.

 As you might guess from the name, half sheet pans are half the size of a full sheet pan.
 They usually measure 18″ x 13″ with about a 1-inch rim around the outside, although you’ll see some slight variances in those dimensions.

 The workhorse of many home bakers, half sheet pans are great for baking cookies and sheet cakes.
 For most bakers, having two of these pans will suffice.
 I like the flexibility of having three of these in my kitchen for those times I’m on a cookie baking spree.

 Quarter Sheet Pans